I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 This type of loss can be catastrophic and, unlike houses, the values of used units do not ever go back up to their original levels, and never are worth more than what people paid for them originally.

-So, if you are thinking that full timing is a good financial choice (and depending on what you purchase) the loss you will take when you decide sell or trade may be the very thing that make this decision a bad one.
+So, if you are thinking that full-timing is a good financial choice (and depending on what you purchase), the loss you will take when you decide to sell or trade may be the very thing that makes this decision a bad one.

 Potential Savings Abound

-Having pointed out that there will undoubtedly be point of sale losses, I would be remiss if I did not discuss the fact that, depending on the choices you make, there may be ongoing savings that can offset some of your losses.
+Having said that there will undoubtedly be point-of-sale losses, I would be remiss if I did not discuss the fact that, depending on the choices you make, there may be ongoing savings that can offset some of your losses.

 For example, when you live in an RV park you

-- and have a significant amount of control over your living costs.
+- have a significant amount of control over your living costs.